TechFusionMasters/DelegatR/documents/migration-notes.md

 ## Behavioral guarantees to plan around

-MediatorKit’s runtime is intentionally strict and predictable:
+DelegatR’s runtime is intentionally strict and predictable:

 - **Send uses a single handler**
   - Each request is dispatched to exactly one handler for the concrete request type.